Botanical Name: Stachys palustris.

 Habitat: Marsh woundwort is native to Europa and Vest-Asia but it has been introduced and become naturalized in North America.

 The plant prefers moist habitats.
 It is often found near lakes, banks of ditches and streams, pastures and moist arable land.
 Due to the plant’s persistent tubers, it can become difficult weed to get rid of.

 Description: Marsh woundwort is a perennial plant and a member of the mint or deadnettle family (Lamiaceae).
 It can reach up to 100 cm in height (40 in.).
 The root-stock is horizontal with tuberous subterraneous runners.

 The stem is erect, unbranched, hollow and square shaped with opposite pairs of leaves.
 The light-green, hairy leaves are opposite with short stalks or nearly stalk-less and lacking basal rosette.

-The flowers are pink red with light colored pattern in terminal spikes.
+The flowers are pink red with a light colored pattern in terminal spikes.
 White flowers do occur but are very rare.
 The plant blooms from July to September and is mostly visited by bumblebees.
 The fruit is a four-parted schizocarp that splits into shiny brown mericarps when mature.

-The plant has rather unpleasant smell but not as bad as a closely related species hedge woundwort (Stachys sylvatica).
+The plant has a rather unpleasant smell but not as bad as a closely related species hedge woundwort (Stachys sylvatica).

 Plant Parts Used: It is the above-ground part of the herb that has been used medicinally.